Wiredcraft/test-backend/Strategy.md

 ----
 ### authentication
-The authentication is fully delegated to tencent wechat mini-program authentication system.
+The authentication is fully delegated to Tencent wechat mini-program authentication system.
 The mini program authentication information are directly verified by the API upon reception of a query.
 ###### Technology stack
 The Tencent authentication system is based on OAuth2